 “Charming, articulate, will get stuck into anything, and is very good indeed with clients.
 He has remarkable breadth of experience for one so junior.”
 (Legal 500)

 “a real pleasure to work with” (Chambers & Partners)

 Jamie is described in the Directories as “undoubtedly a star of the future”, “very energetic, extremely intelligent and responsive” and “very bright and hard-working” with “an excellent mind”.
 He is regularly instructed in heavyweight matters against barristers many years his senior.

 Jamie speaks to law firms about a range of legal topics.
 For more details about Jamie’s writing and speaking, please visit www.jamiesusskind.com.

-Jamie has an unusual level of High Court experience for a barrister of his call and is often instructed to appear against barristers many years his senior.
+Jamie has an unusual level of courtroom and tribunal experience for a barrister of his call and is often instructed to appear against barristers many years his senior.
 He is frequently instructed in cases involving a cross-border dimension or particular complexity.

 Recent and current work includes:

 - Alesco Risk Management Services Limited & Ors v Bishopsgate Insurance Brokers Limited & Ors EWHC 2839 (QB) (led by David Craig KC and Amy Rogers) – insurance industry “team move” litigation involving allegations of dishonesty and conspiracy to injure.

 - JLT Specialty Ltd & Ors v Gordon & Ors (led by Gavin Mansﬁeld KC) – insurance industry “team move” litigation.

 - Willis v JLT and others (led by Gavin Mansﬁeld KC and Amy Rogers) – insurance industry “team move” litigation.